You should write comments

 Clear is better than clever.

-It is true that Go favors easy-to-read code rather than smart-but-hard-to-parse code, which really helps keeping the level of comments low.
+It is true that Go favors easy-to-read code rather than smart-but-hard-to-parse code, which really helps to keep the level of comments low.
 But there are still many reasons comments are still needed.

 Fighting tribal knowledge